FLYER2048/Bioinformatics-in-Action/README.md

 ---

+# HOW TO START

+Copy BIA.sh into your work directory, then run `BIA.sh`.

 # SH File Overview

 This Bash script is designed for processing BIA (antibiotic resistance genes) group data.
 The main steps of the script include data preparation, species identification, genome assembly, mutation detection, and BLAST alignment for resistance genes.
 Below is a detailed explanation of each step: